ichimichi/exercise-bt-loops-dowhile/PROBLEM.md

              - Should pass the input as BigInteger to method palindromeValidator
 --------------------------------------------------------
     +outputPrinter(String) : void
-             - Should pass the input to inputValidator and print error string when return is true
+             - Should pass the input to inputValidator and print error string when return value from inputValidator is true
              - Should pass the input as BigInteger to method palindromeValidator and print the return value
 --------------------------------------------------------
     +inputValidator(String) : boolean
-             - Should check whether input has decimal,character or isEmpty and return an boolean value
+             - Should check whether input has decimal,character or isEmpty and return a boolean value

 ## Example##